PlayNetwork/fs-promise-util/README.md

 # fs-promise-util
-A utility library for file system interaction on *nix machines
+A utility library for file system interaction on *nix machines.
+This library utilizes the graceful-fs, an improvement over the fs module.

 ## Requirements